cortex-js/compute-engine/src/docs/guide-canonical-form.md

 toc: true
 ---

-Some mathematical objects can be represented by several equivalent expressions.
+Many mathematical objects can be represented by several equivalent expressions.

 For example, the expressions in each row below represent the same mathematical
 object: